Dridynd History, Family Crest & Coats of Arms

 Another 46 words (3 lines of text) are included under the topic Early Dridynd Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Dridynd family to the New World and Oceana
+Migration of the Dridynd family

 Faced by this persecution and the generally unstable political climate of those days, many Scots chose to leave their homeland for Ireland, Australia, and North America in search of greater opportunity and freedom.
 The colonies across the Atlantic were the most popular choice, but a passage there was neither cheap nor easily suffered.
 Passengers arrived sick and poor, but those who made it intact often found land and more tolerant societies in which to live.
 These brave settlers formed the backbone of the burgeoning nations of Canada and the United States.
 It is only this century that the ancestors of these families have begun to recover their collective identity through the patriotic highland games and Clan societies that have sprung up throughout North America.
 Research into early immigration and passenger lists revealed many immigrants bearing the name Dridynd: Adam Dryden, who began his life in the south in Georgia in the mid 1700's; Mary Driden landed in Philadelphia, Pennsylvania in 1806; William Dryden settled in New York State in 1855.
 Later members of the family landed in the northeast states..